Veer-Modi/Git_Task/TASK-1/README.md

 - **`>`:**
   - This is a **output redirection operator**.
   - It takes the output of the **`echo`** command and writes it to the specified file(**`README.md`**).
-  - If the file deos not exist, it will created.
+  - If the file does not exist, it will created.
 If does exist, its contents will be replaced with the new output.

 ####